 If you join the loyalty scheme, your personal information will be held on our electronic till system database.
 We will process your information for the purpose of running the scheme.
 From time to time, we may also analyse data collated by the scheme in order to better understand our business and customers.
 This data will be anonymised where possible before collation.

 You may also consent to give us your email address but this is optional.
 We will ask if you consent to receiving our newsletters but you do not need to agree to this in order to join the loyalty scheme.
 If you do consent, you can opt out of receiving newsletters at any time by using the “unsubscribe” link provided.
 You may also leave our loyalty card scheme and request your data to be deleted by contacting [email protected] Please note that we will take reasonable steps to verify your identity before proceeding with your request.

-PEOPLE WHO CALL OUR CUSTOMER SERVICES TEAM, CONTACT US VIA SOCIAL MEDIA OR EMAIL US
+PEOPLE WHO CALL OUR CUSTOMER SERVICES TEAM, USE LIVE CHAT ON OUR WEBSITE, CONTACT US VIA SOCIAL MEDIA OR EMAIL US

 When you call our customer services team we may record information about your call including your name and telephone number and the reason for calling.
 If you place an order over the phone for the first time or if you are having difficulties ordering online, we may take information from you for the purpose of carrying an age verification check which we are required to do by law before you can purchase electronic cigarette items from us.